tomysmile/frappe_wiki/Migrating-to-Version-15.md

 - `get_year_ending` used to return string date instead of `datetime.date`.
 This behavior is now made consistent with other utilities.
 - `get_timespan_date_range` used to return string date tuples for some cases, now it always returns `datetime.date` tuples.

+### No default index on `modified` field in child tables

+Frappe v15 will drop the default index on `modified` field because it was seldomly used.

+If your queries require an index on the `modified` field you should selectively add it on your doctypes.